South Devon Railway Company: The atmospheric system adopted

-And in evidence to the Select Committee on 4 April 1845, when asked about the ability of the system to bring trains over the steep gradients west of Newton, "I propose to have different size pipes, or possibly to have double pipes."
+And in evidence to the select committee on 4 April 1845, when asked about the ability of the system to bring trains over the steep gradients west of Newton:

 Construction begins

 Authority having been given and the atmospheric system endorsed, construction was soon started: the line would be a broad gauge single track.
 Brick arch underbridges were reduced by one ring; overbridges were reduced in headroom by 18 in, and the rails were to be 50 lb/yd instead of the planned 70 (70 lb/yd).

 These were still early days for contracting large construction projects, and probably for this reason the length from Exeter to Newton was first to be started.
 At something less than half the full length of the line, and generally close to sea level, this was certainly where the easier engineering lay; nonetheless some engineering challenges presented themselves: chief among these was forming a line at the foot of the steep cliffs around Teignmouth.
 This alone involved a vast rock cutting operation by blasting, as well as six tunnels and two "covered ways", and extensive sea wall protection.
 In addition an eight-span timber bridge over the River Exe immediately south of St Davids station, and a 62 arch viaduct at St Thomas were required.